petrovs12/PublicPersonalKnowledgeBase/vault/stats.Train Test Splitting.md

  Split by expanding time windows (information set)

-# Recommender System test set split
+# Recommender System test set split ^recsys-start

  For collaborative filtering if we __don't want to deal with cold starts__ directly with this model, use approach similar to stratified sampling.
 So we just mask some entries in the matrix randomly, should put roughly all items and all users in both the train and test set.
 Related to [[^transductive-gnn]]